gdbroman/broman.blog/posts/catconsc.md

 ## Thank You for Reading

 On a personal note, I'm looking for future-oriented conversationalists.
-Topics of interest include the death of the nation state, and decentralized work; monistic/analytical idealism and similar metaphysics; emerging ethics, and spirituality.
+Topics of interest include the death of the nation state, decentralized work; monistic/analytical idealism and similar metaphysics; emerging ethics, and spirituality.
 If this sounds like you, I'd love to <a href="https://twitter.com/messages/compose?recipient_id=3040648866" target="_blank" rel="noreferrer">connect</a>.